joyeecheung/perspective-correction/README.md

 ```
 python main.py
 ```

 It will use images under `dataset` directory to produce the results.
 The results will show up in `result` directory.
 Intermediate results will be saved too.

-To see how long the script will take to generate the results (without saving them or the intermediate images), run
+To see how long the script will need to generate the results (without saving them or the intermediate images), run

 ```
 python main.py -t